Jump to...

 Solution 3: Verify DNS Settings on Gaming Consoles

 Sometimes this error arises due to a configuration issue with your gaming console network or incorrect/corrupted information related to your domain name and IP address.
-Re configuring the DNS settings for consoles may help resolve the error code NW-3-6.
+Re-configuring the DNS settings for consoles may help resolve the error code NW-3-6.

 Solution 4: Set IP address to static for Smart TV

 An unstable connection between the modem/router and your device may also be causing Netflix error code NW-3-6.
-You can try resetting the IP address to static to resolve the issue using these simple steps.
+You can try resetting the IP address to static to resulve the issue using these simple steps.

 For DNS, input ‘Google public DNS server 8.8.8.8’ and try using Netflix